memfault/interrupt/_drafts/building-a-cli-for-firmware-projects.md

 > within that, the Blinky app located at
 > `nrf5_sdk/examples/peripheral/blinky/pca10056/blank/armgcc/`.

-The following is the most basic, but still reasonable, `tasks.py` to allow us to easily build our Blinky project:
+The following is a simple `tasks.py` we have written to build the Blinky project.

 ```python
 # /nrf5_sdk/tasks.py